 You will see the AWIPS Proficiency Test listed as an assignment in the CLC.
 It is a timed, paper exam administered by your training facilitator.
 The facilitator will observe your performance of specific AWIPS tasks.
 You will need to achieve a passing score of at least 70% on the test to receive credit.
 You may retake the test at the discretion of your training facilitator.
-We have simplified the tracking of the exam, and now your training facilitator simply scans the graded test and emails it to Michael.A.Magsig@noaa.gov and WDTD will then enter the score in the CLC so you receive completion credit.
+After completing the exam your training facilitator simply scans the graded test and emails it to Michael.A.Magsig@noaa.gov and Mike will then enter the score in the CLC so you receive completion credit.